Free Shipping to the Contiguous U.S.

 What is a Cerused Wood Finish?

-Cerusing, or liming, is a wood finishing technique that creates a two-toned look, where the open grain of the wood is accentuated against a contrasting base color.
+Cerusing, also known as liming or pickling, is a wood finishing technique that creates a two-toned look, where the open grain of the wood is accentuated against a contrasting base color.

 Origin

 Liming wood originated in the sixteenth century in Europe, where a caustic paste of slaked lime (not very healthy stuff) would be rubbed into the open grain of the wood to deter wood-boring insects.
 This lime washing somehow resulted over the centuries in a decorative look that is popular among modern-day designers and decorators.
-The effect of this technique is now commonly referred to as "cerusing".
+The effect of this technique is now commonly referred to as "cerusing" or creating a "pickled" look.

 Color Options